carbonWinter/the-big-guns/bicycle-and-pedestrian-accidents.md

 seo_title: Pedestrian Accident Lawyer in Las Vegas, NV
 permalink: "/las-vegas-nv/bicycle-and-pedestrian-accidents/"
-description: No matter what caused your pedestrian accident, you can count on the Las Vegas pedestrian accident lawyers at The Big Guns to fight for the compensation you deserve.
+description: No matter what caused your pedestrian accident, you can count on the Las Vegas pedestrian accident lawyers at The Big Guns.
+We are here to help you get the compensation you deserve.
+Consult now!
 keywords: pedestrian accident attorney,auto pedestrian accident,pedestrian accident law firm,pedestrian accident lawyer
 header: